1889 (20th April)

 1932 (10th April)

-The presidential election was re-run although Hitler gained more votes, Hindenburg secured an absolute majority.
+The presidential election was re-run and although Hitler gained more votes, Hindenburg secured an absolute majority.

 1932 (mid April)

-The Chancellor of Germany, Heinrich Bruening, banned Hitler’s armed forces, the SA and the SS.
+The Chancellor of Germany, Heinrich Bruening, banned the Nazi Party armed forces, the SA and the SS.

 1932 (8th May)

-Adolf Hitler held a meeting with Kurt von Schleicher.
-Schleicher promised Hitler that if he would support him in a conservative nationalist government he would lift the ban on the SA and SS.
+Adolf Hitler held a meeting with Kurt von Schleicher who was very close to the President.
+Schleicher promised Hitler that if he would support him in a Conservative Nationalist government he would lift the ban on the SA and SS.

 1932 (29th May)